19 (Adele album): Critical reception

 19 received generally positive reviews from critics who praised Adele's vocal prowess and songwriting talent.
 It holds a 68 out of 100 rating, based on 19 critical reviews, at Metacritic.

 The Observers Caspar Llewellyn Smith wrote in his review, "The way [Adele] stretched the vowels, her wonderful soulful phrasing, the sheer unadulterated pleasure of her voice, stood out all the more; little doubt that she's a rare singer, which another track first available on her MySpace site, 'Daydreamer', confirmed" they gave the album a five-star response.
 "Pitching up somewhere between blues, folk and jazz, she's included something for everyone without ever pandering to a particular trend", wrote Chris Long from BBC Music.
 "Her melodies exude warmth, her singing is occasionally stunning and, in the dramatic Hometown Glory, the spiky cool of Cold Shoulder (which is unexpectedly reminiscent of Shara Nelson-era Massive Attack) and the piano epic Make You Feel My Love, she has tracks that make Lily Allen and Kate Nash sound every bit as ordinary as they are."

 Chuck Taylor said in Billboard that "Adele truly has potential to become among the most respected and inspiring international artists of her generation."
+Phil Gallo of Variety wrote that 19 was an "agreeable, soulful album, a varied mix of classic pop textures".
+He compared Lily Allen, Duffy, Kate Nash, Joss Stone and Amy Winehouse, who "are plowing single plots of R&B soil", to Adele, adopting "a broader perspective, assimilating various pre-disco R&B styles to create a field with the potential to bear fruit for years to come".
+PopMatterss Ron Hart wrote: "This is music, mind you, that clear blows the roof off any other blue-eyed R&B album that has come out of Great Britain since Macca got down with Stevie Wonder."

-Mikael Wood was less impressed in Entertainment Weekly, writing that "Adele's songs aren't as sharp as Duffy's...Still, her singing throughout is a thing to behold."
+Mikael Wood was less impressed in Entertainment Weekly, writing that "Adele's songs aren't as sharp as Duffy's ...
+Still, her singing throughout is a thing to behold."
 Uncut was more critical, believing that "Adele can certainly sing, but '19' reeks of some A&R trendhound making it his/her biz to sign The New Amy and not resting till s/he's found the right chick from South London to fit the bill".
+Andy Gill of The Independent said, "19 is a passably decent debut".
 According to NME, "as '19' reveals itself, it's clear that the Amy associations are little more than empty mediaspeak without any real weight.
 Despite the early indicators, there's precious little on the album that prevents it from collapsing under the weight of its own expectation."